EdwinOsayuki/ML-Prediction-on-BitCoin-Price/README.md

 * Create an initial machine learning model and estimate accuracy
 * Switch to a more powerful model and improve our predictors

-## Code

-You can find the code for this project [here](https://github.com/dataquestio/project-walkthroughs/tree/master/bitcoin_price)

 File overview: